- This event has passed.

 Teachers will learn how to raise learners’ awareness of their pronunciation and support them as they work to increase naturalness in spoken English.
 Attendees will take home tools that will promote their learners’ intelligibility (the extent to which a speaker’s message is actually understood by a listener) and comprehensibility (the accuracy with which a speaker’s intended meaning is perceived).

-This edWebinar will be of interest to teachers and librarians at all levels.
-There will be time to get your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to teachers and librarians at all levels.

 About the Presenter